 Introduction

 Strata property insurance holds a world of rules and steps needed to protect and manage these complex buildings.
 It covers the must-know insurance rules in the Strata Schemes Management Act 2015 and gives tips on how to file claims if things get damaged.
 It also shares savvy pointers on handling insurance claims in a strata setting successfully.
 All this info helps clear up what folks need to do and who’s responsible, making it simpler to wrap one’s head around the ins and outs of strata insurance.
+Especially in light of significant new laws passed in 2024 and 2025 that increase transparency and owner protections.

 Understanding Strata Insurance

-Under the Strata Schemes Management Act 2015 (SSMA), specifically Section 60, an Owners Corporation is mandated to insure the strata scheme with a comprehensive damage policy.
+Under the Strata Schemes Management Act 2015 (NSW), specifically Section 60, an Owners Corporation is mandated to insure the strata scheme with a comprehensive damage policy.
 This policy is crucial as it must provide sufficient coverage for the costs of rebuilding or repairing the strata scheme in the event of destruction, damage, or partial destruction.
 The aim is to ensure that any rebuilt or replaced part of the building is of no lesser quality or extent than when it was new, safeguarding the interests of individual owners against major incidents like fires or other disasters.

 In addition to this, the Owners Corporation is tasked with maintaining:

-• Reinstatement and Replacement Insurance: This insurance covers rebuilding costs for common property buildings affected by events such as fires, ensuring the damaged property is adequately replaced, repaired, or rebuilt.
+- Reinstatement and Replacement Insurance: This insurance covers rebuilding costs for common property buildings affected by events such as fires, ensuring the damaged property is adequately replaced, repaired, or rebuilt.

-• Public Liability Insurance: It’s also mandatory for the Owners Corporation to have public liability insurance of at least $10 million for the common property, offering protection against unexpected damage and personal injury claims.
+- Public Liability Insurance: It’s also mandatory for the Owners Corporation to have public liability insurance of at least $10 million for the common property, offering protection against unexpected damage and personal injury claims.

 Contents Insurance

 When it comes to contents insurance, it is important to note that the personal belongings within an owner’s lot fall outside the responsibility of the Owners Corporation.
-Thus, owners and tenants are advised to secure their own contents insurance to cover personal items like furniture and appliances, which may not be covered by the Owners Corporation’s policy in case of damage stemming from common property issues.
+Thus, owners and tenants are advised to secure their contents insurance to cover personal items like furniture and appliances, which may not be covered by the Owners Corporation’s policy in case of damage stemming from common property issues.

 Landlord Insurance